YuWaiPang/youFast-Desktop/README.md

 # youFast Desktop Contacts

-youFast is developing in China (Hong Kong) - a wholly work from home project.
+youFast is developing in China (Hong Kong) - a wholly work from home project by a programmer.

 Email: max@youfast.net